Famous and Inspiring Cherokee People

-Elvis Presley (1935 - 1977) - Part Cherokee on his mother's side, Elvis is my 13th cousin.
+Elvis Presley (1935 - 1977): Descended from a Cherokee on his mother's side, Elvis is my 13th cousin.
 He is also a cousin of President Barack Obama, the President's mother being related to the family of Elvis's mom.
 Further, the President's mother is related to my mother's relatives that settled in Southern Ohio.
 Elvis is famous, but I'm only well known enough to receive spam and requests for "loans"!
 Elvis changed popular music and specifically, rock n' roll, to a greater extent than any other singer before or since.

-Cher Sarkisian Bono Allman - Cher became famous in the 1960s as one half of the singing duo Sonny and Cher.
+Cher Sarkisian Bono Allman: Cher became famous in the 1960s as one half of the singing duo Sonny and Cher.
 They used to perform on Saturday teen dance shows and went on to have their own musical comedy variety show for a few years.
-Cher is Cherokee on her mom's side, "Sarkiasian" being her dad's name and Armenian.
+Cher is Cherokee on her mom's side, "Sarkisian" being her dad's name and Armenian.

-Christopher Judge - One of the stars of the Stargate television series.
-He was also in an episode of TV's MacGyver.
+Christopher Judge - One of the stars of the Stargate television series and a bit player in TV's MacGyver.

-Carmen Electra - From Sharonville, Ohio outside Cincinnati, Carmen is part Cherokee (re: IMDB).
+Carmen Electra - From Sharonville, Ohio outside Cincinnati, Carmen is part Cherokee (refrerence: IMDB).